 A new Library Service, designed just for you!

 If you aren’t able to come to the library, we will bring the library to you!
 We can mail books, DVDs, CDs and other library materials to your mailbox if you find it physically challenging to come to the library.
 There is no charge for this service: the library pays for all postage.
 Don’t worry: we no longer charge overdue fines.
-You can find out more about Homebound here or contact Shawna at the Library for more information.
+You can find out more about Homebound by emailing Shawna Nall at email@example.com.